rafa3lmonteiro/python-training/README.md

-### course in Brazilian Portuguese, for other languages use the subtitles
+### Course in Brazilian Portuguese, for other languages use the subtitles